-This project demonstrates how 'going faux' can sometimes be better than used real solid wood -- in this case, how easy installing a ceiling fan through a beam can be.
+This project demonstrates how 'going faux' with Barron Designs can sometimes be better than used real solid wood -- in this case, how easy installing a ceiling fan through a beam can be.

 Our faux products are manufactured using molds taken from natural wood - which are then used to create incredibly realistic copies in high density polyurethane foam.
 The foam captures every detail of the original material, but is durable and lightweight, can be easily cut, trimmed and drilled, and is hollow in the center.